tarantool/doc/doc/reference/configuration/cfg_logging.rst

        mv Log_file Log_file.bak

-   As the result, the next log message will go to `Log_file.bak`.
+   As a result, the next log message will go to `Log_file.bak`.

 4. Go back to Terminal #1 and put a message "Log Line #2" in the log file.